 As with all the nail grinders from Wahl, there is a safety feature to stop you from trimming the nails too short or causing an excess mess.

-The most affordable nail grinder on this list, this is a great option for those on a strict budget.
+The most affordable grinder on this list, and a great choice of nail grinder for small dogs – this is a popular option for those on a strict budget.

 9. OMORC Electric Dog Nail Grinder